omicscodeathon/denguedrug/README.md

 </p>

 <p align="center">
+  <a name="figure-3"></a>
   <img src="figures/NS2BNS3 protease structure.png" title="PyMOL visualization of NS2B/NS3 protease structure with ligand docking representation" width="700"/>
   <br>
   <font size="1">
-  <b>Figure 3.<a name="figure-3"></a></b> NS2B/NS3 protease structure as visualized in PyMOL, highlighting ligand docking.
+  <b>Figure 3.</b> NS2B/NS3 protease structure as visualized in PyMOL, highlighting ligand docking.
 [A. Pale-yellow cartoon structure representation of the protein structure; B. Light-green surface representation of the protein with a ligand (blue) positioned in the active site].
   </font>
 </p>